 We share a deep love for this land.
 It surrounds us every day, from the ridges of the Siskiyou Mountains to the verdant valleys of the irrepressible Rogue River.
 This is our home, our backyard, our hiking trails and fishing holes.
 It’s the forests and farmlands that have sustained our livelihoods for generations.
 It’s a place we cherish, and we are committed to keeping it in the public’s trust for many generations to come.

-Nearly 40 years ago, amidst a burgeoning population and rising real estate prices, a grassroots effort of concerned individuals foresaw the need to engage the community in protecting rural lands that were at risk of losing their natural values.
+Over 40 years ago, amidst a burgeoning population and rising real estate prices, a grassroots effort of concerned individuals foresaw the need to engage the community in protecting rural lands that were at risk of losing their natural values.

 Founded in 1978, Southern Oregon Land Conservancy was created to ensure the natural wealth of the wild and working lands of the Rogue River region endure forever.
 As the state’s first regional, nonprofit land trust, we began working with local landowners to create conservation easements— a conservation approach to safeguard their lands in perpetuity.
 What began small has grown into 10,000 acres of protected lands across the Rogue River region.